Cannabis in Florida: Right to Try Act expanded (2016)

-Approved medical cannabis initiative (2016)
+Approved Amendment 2 initiative (2016)

 In 2016, a second attempt was made to pass a constitutional amendment to legalize medical cannabis in Florida.
 Appearing on the ballot as Amendment 2, the initiative was approved on November 8, 2016, with 71.3% of the vote.
 The initiative legalized the use of cannabis with a doctor's recommendation for treatment of: cancer, epilepsy, glaucoma, positive status for human immunodeficiency virus (HIV), acquired immune deficiency syndrome (AIDS), post-traumatic stress disorder (PTSD), amyotrophic lateral sclerosis (ALS), Crohn's disease, Parkinson's disease, multiple sclerosis, chronic nonmalignant pain caused by a qualifying medical condition or that originates from a qualified medical condition, or other comparable debilitating medical conditions.

 Under Amendment 2, a patient can access medical cannabis if a physician determines that the benefits of the drug would likely outweigh the potential health risks.
 Initially, Florida regulations did not allow for smoking the medication; instead it could only be consumed by vaping or as oils, sprays, or pills.
 However, on May 25, 2018, Leon County Circuit Court Judge Karen Gievers ruled that the ban on smoking was unconstitutional.
-That ruling was appealed by the administration of Gov. Rick Scott, but the administration of Gov. Ron DeSantis dropped the appeal and asked for the legislature to lift the restriction.
+That ruling was appealed by the administration of Governor Rick Scott, but the administration of Governor Ron DeSantis dropped the appeal and asked for the legislature to lift the restriction.
 A bill that removed the prohibition on smoking was signed into law in March 2019.
 In September 2020, sales of edible products began shortly after the Florida Department of Health published regulations to allow such sales.

+Recreational use

+Invalidated 2022 initiatives

+In April 2021, the Florida Supreme Court ruled 5–2 that an initiative to legalize recreational cannabis was "affirmatively misleading" and therefore would not appear on the 2022 ballot.
+Prior to the ruling, the group Make it Legal Florida had collected 556,049 valid signatures of 891,589 required to qualify for the ballot.
+The court invalidated the initiative because the summary, which was limited to 75 words, did not specify that cannabis would remain illegal under federal law.
+The challenge was brought before the court by Attorney General Ashley Moody.

+A second initiative to legalize recreational cannabis, spearheaded by the group Sensible Florida, was struck down by the court in a 5–2 ruling in June 2021.
+The court again ruled that the summary was "affirmatively misleading", in agreement with a September 2019 challenge brought by Attorney General Moody.